JonahKember/MA-Thesis/Connector_Hubs.md

 Where M is the set of network modules, as determined by a modularity-maximization algorithm (i.e., Louvain), ki is the degree (the number of edges connected to a node) of node i, and ki(mi) is the within-module degree of node i (the number of connections within the module node i belongs to).

-A node with a high participation coefficient distributes its connections amongst all modules and can therefore be referred to as a ‘connector’.
+A node with a high participation coefficient distributes its connections evenly amongst all modules and can therefore be referred to as a ‘connector’.

-#### Within-Module Degree Z-Score
+#### Within-Module Degree (Z-Score)
-The within module degree z-score simply measures the number of connections a node has with other nodes in its module (within-module degree) and standardizes this using the distribution of within-module degree for all nodes in the module.
+The within module degree simply measures the number of connections a node has with other nodes in its module (within-module degree).
+By z-scoring this value, we standardize it using the within-module degree distribution for all nodes in the module.
 This is measured as follows:

  ![image](https://user-images.githubusercontent.com/81769550/123015135-b1b5c680-d395-11eb-9012-2b5bfb506d68.png)

 Where ki(mi) is the within-module degree of node i, k ̅(mi) is the average within module degree of the module m, and the difference between those two is divided by the standard deviation of the within module degree of module m.

-Because this value has been z-scored, the value can be directly interpreted as the number of standard deviations a node’s within-module degree is outside the mean.
+This value can be directly interpreted as the number of standard deviations a node’s within-module degree is outside the mean.

 ### Z-PC Space
 After measuring each node along these two dimensions, we can visualize the role of each node by plotting it in ‘Z-PC’ space, where the X-axis corresponds to the node’s participation coefficient, and the Y-axis corresponds to the nodes within module degree z-score: